alyserecord/movie-recommender/README.rst

 --------------

 At **Items-Legit** we recommend movies, songs, books, and so much more.
-Since all of the bosses know about, MovieLens, the classical recommender dataset we are asking you to work with that data.
+Since the bosses already know about, MovieLens, the classical recommender dataset, we are asking you to work with that data.

-There are larger versions of these data sets available from the links below, but we do not expect a production ready recommender in only a days time so do not worry too much about scale for now.
-There is already data is already downloaded and in this repo.
+There is a larger version of the dataset available from the link below, but we do not expect a production ready recommender in only a days time so do not worry too much about scale for now.
+You will find the smaller version of the data as part of this repo.

   * https://grouplens.org/datasets/movielens